Blended learning FAQs

 Webcam (optional, but recommended) – an external USB webcam can be used if you do not have one built into your device.

 An up-to-date web browser – We recommend the following browsers: Chrome from Google; Firefox from Mozilla; Edge from Microsoft; Safari from Apple.
 Please check your browser is up to date as this is important to maximise security when accessing the internet.

 Up-to-date software - Please check for any updates to both the operating system, software and your preferred browser.
 The College provides access to Microsoft Office software.
-Please follow the link to make sure you have software needed to view and produce various files.

 If you need any further support or experience issues with your IT set up